JanSharp/quick-adjustable-inserters/readme.md

 **Known Issue:** Sometimes the inserter will be placed facing the wrong way.
 The mod tries its best to get it right, but there are cases that simply cannot be handled.
 Pipette an existing inserter and it will face the right way the next time you place an inserter again.

+## Mirrored Inserters only

+There is a map setting (off by default) to restrict how inserters can be adjusted.
+WHen enabled the pickup and drop positions (tiles) must be exactly mirrored/opposite of each other in relation to the center of the inserter.
+Basically if you like a bit of adjustment, but being able to make inserters pickup and drop on 2 adjacent tiles is too over powered, this setting might just be for you.

 ## Pipette copies Vectors

 This is an opt in feature (a mod settings) to make smart pipette (`Q`) remember the pickup and drop vectors of the inserter that got picked, and applies these vectors to newly placed inserters.
 This stays in effect so long as the inserter is in hand/cursor.